 For many people, direct lending by the government is the only education option available.
-That is, if parents can’t help pay, either from savings, 529 plans, tapping a home equity line of credit, or co-signing a bank loan, federal (or some state) plans may be your only remaining options.
+Federal (or some state) plans may be your only remaining options if parents can’t help pay, either from savings, 529 plans, tapping a home equity line of credit, or co-signing a bank loan.

 A useful aspect of federal loans is that if you qualify, you will get the money.
 You cannot be refused access to funds if you qualify.
 Note that graduate PLUS loans are subject to a credit check.

 In addition, federal loans are extremely flexible.
-You can consolidate loans, switch between repayment plans, and survive some delinquency with less damage to your personal credit rating than you would suffer over delinquency on private loans.
-Whereas a private lender would likely declare you in default after 90 days past due, federal loan delinquency may extend up to 270 days before impacting your credit score.
+You can consolidate all your government loans, switch between repayment plans, and survive some delinquency with less damage to your personal credit rating than you would suffer over delinquency on private loans.
+Whereas a private lender would likely report you to credit bureaus after 90 days past due, federal loan delinquency may allow you up to 270 days before impacting your credit score.
 Consolidation reduces the amount of paperwork you need to worry about and may even open up avenues for lowering rates.

 When you consolidate federal loans the resulting interest rate is the weighted average of the individual rates, rounded up to the nearest eighth of a percent.
 There is no application fee to consolidate federal education loans.
 Private companies may charge you for such a service, but you can do it yourself for free using online government resources.

-If you automate loan repayment electronically from your bank account you may be able to get a 0.25% (25 basis point) interest rate reduction.
+If you automate federal loan repayments electronically from your bank account you may qualify for a 0.25% (25 basis point) interest rate reduction.
 Some private lenders offer this as well.